iliatugushi/adjara-file-server/README.md

 ## Configuration files are located in .env file and also in in /config Folder

+To indicate root directory for pictures you need to change in config/filesystems files_root disk location

 # System Structure & Folders

 As system is made on Laravel framework, we have mvc structure.